 Yesterday I walked around the Circular Quay and Rocks area of Sydney Harbour.
 A bonus was a full-sized cruise ship at the Overseas Passenger Terminal.
-A second bonus was that I found it was due to depart in 40 minutes, so I positioned myself on the footpath about Circular Quay station (where I’d been several hours before).
+A second bonus was that I found (on the terminal’s website) that it was due to depart in 40 minutes, so I positioned myself on the footpath above Circular Quay station (where I’d been several hours before).

 One of the reasons Sydney (first the settlement/town then the city/metropolitan area) is where it is, is that there is deep water right up to the shoreline – deep enough for the sailing ships of 1788 and, it turns out, for the cruise ships of the 21st century.